a1842806/matryoshka_transcoder/docs/IMPLEMENTATION_SUMMARY.md

 # Matryoshka Transcoder Implementation Summary

-## What Was Created
+## Overview

-I've implemented a complete **Matryoshka Transcoder** system that combines the hierarchical feature learning of Matryoshka SAEs with cross-layer feature transformation (transcoders/PLT).
+This document provides a technical summary of the **Matryoshka Transcoder** implementation that combines the hierarchical feature learning of Matryoshka SAEs with cross-layer feature transformation (transcoders/PLT).

 ## New Files Created